mattermost/docs/source/channels/set-channel-preferences.rst

 .. tip::

-  You can also quickly mute or unmute any channel any time by:
+  You can also quickly mute or unmute any channel any time:

   - Selecting the channel name, then selecting **Mute Channel** or **Unmute Channel** from the list of options.
   - Selecting the **More Options** |vertical-3-dots| icon for a channel in the channel sidebar.